 There is something just so fetching about gloves with bare knuckles - they seem to highlight the quality of the gloves and provide extra contrast while not being overly garish.
 I should also point out that the knuckle holes feel rather good.

 Speaking of feeling good, be sure to check the sizing of the gloves before you make your purchase.
 You might be able to slide by with slightly ill-fitting winter gloves, but driving gloves need to have an almost skin-tight fit to really look good, so sizing is key.

 If you don't end up going with all leather gloves, I recommend spandex driving gloves with leather or imitation leather accents.
 I inherited a pair of these from my grandmother and love them - they're washable (wash on a gentle cycle or by hand in a mesh bag and do NOT put them in the drier) and very comfortable.

 These days, I see more men wearing driving gloves than women.
 Leather driving gloves seem to surface most frequently amongst the rich, classy, and famous, so if you're going after that sort of look, have at these!

 You might just be looking for something to protect your hands when going for long drives - or simply want to get a pair as a gift.

 At any rate, when choosing driving gloves, be sure to mind the sizing and go with a versatile style.
-I recommend shying away form those cuts that more resemble winter gloves- stick with the open backs and knuckle holes, or at least some darts.
+I recommend shying away from those cuts that resemble winter gloves—stick with the open backs and knuckle holes, or at least some darts.